New Research Shows Benefits of Vitamin D

-It’s official – take your Vitamin D with calcium to help prevent bone loss, but not just any kind of Vitamin D, it must be Vitamin D3 from natural sources.
+It’s official – Benefits of vitamin D and calcium include prevention of bone loss, but not just any kind of Vitamin D, it must be Vitamin D3 from natural sources.
 And, if you take enough Vitamin D3, you’ll be helping to protect yourself from cancers, too.

 New research on calcium and Vitamin D3 was published recently in the well-respected Journal of Clinical Endocrinology & Metabolism.